-Use of DOD or Department of Veterans Affairs (VA) Resources: If the proposed research involves access to active-duty military patient populations and/or DOD or VA resources or databases, the application must describe the access at the time of submission and include a plan for maintaining access as needed throughout the proposed research.
+Use of DOD or VA Resources: Applicants may choose to integrate and/or align their research projects with DOD and/or VA research laboratories and programs.
+If the proposed research involves access to active-duty military patient populations and/or DOD or VA resources or databases, the application must describe the access at the time of submission and include a plan for maintaining access as needed throughout the proposed research.
 Refer to Section II.D.2.b.ii, Full Application Submission Components, for detailed information.
 Refer to the General Application Instructions, Appendix 1, for additional information.